besmith43/tool_docs/git/README.md

 git clone: this will clone the current state of a repository onto your computer at the current directory location.

 git checkout: this is how you'll swap between branches.
 Branches are the best way to development a feature in isolation, and to maintain particular tracks.
-For example with TechExpress, we have 3 main branches: Development, Test, and Prod.
+For example with a website's git repo, we may have 3 main branches: Development, Test, and Prod.
 Each one of these is designed to be a representation of the code on each of the 3 servers.

+git branch: this is how you'll look at the available branches or check which branch you currently have checked out (aka are using).